By Patrick Francis

 Figure 1: While all three systems of poultry farming are legal, empathy welfare is far higher is system three than the other two systems.

 A more subtle example of empathy welfare is shown in Figure 2.
-On Moffitts Farm we “yard wean” lambs.
+On Moffitts Farm we often “yard wean” lambs.
 This involves confining them in a large yard with clean water and ad lib access to high quality pasture silage for up to five days.
 Each day I take high quality lucerne chaff in buckets into the yard and put it out in open troughs.
 This is done three to four times a day.
 The most inquisitive lambs come up to the troughs to see what’s in them, the lucerne chaff is highly attractive feed.
 With constant repetition of taking feed into the yard, the lambs soon realise two things, firstly, there is no need to run away from a human, and secondly the human is associated with feed they want to eat.

 This bond is continued once the lambs are moved from the weaning yard into fresh high quality pasture paddock.
 From then on the “leader” lambs will still come to the human holding a bucket of lucerne chaff and eat out of the bucket, they bring all the other lambs in the paddock with them..
 Combine this training with weekly paddock rotation and the lambs become keener to follow the human to the next fresh paddock of pasture.
 After a few weeks a bucket is no longer needed, the lambs come when called.